Pillar / Cluster

 - “Mapping of technology domains for design”, with Giorgio Triulzi, Bowen Yan and Jeff Alstott, working paper

 - “Aiding inventors’ explorations with technology maps”, with Jeff Alstott, working paper

 - “Relatedness measures for technology network maps”, with Bowen Yan, working paper

 - “Critical factors in successful crowdfunding for product innovation”, with Chaoyang Song, Katja Hölttä-Otto, Kevin Otto and Warren Seering, revision and resubmission

-- “Matrix representation of ideas: improving creativity using matrix algebra”, with Victor Tang, revision and resubmission
+- “Matrix representation of ideas: improving creativity using matrix algebra”, with Victor Tang, invited to revise and resubmit

-- “The growing complexity in the invention process: implications from patent analysis to design processes”, with Bowen Yan and Kristin Wood, revision and resubmission
+- “The growing complexity in the invention process: implications from patent analysis to design processes”, with Bowen Yan and Kristin Wood, invited to revise and resubmit

 - “Before an ecosystem’s big bang: exploring the origins of the first root firm”, with Wei Zhang and Steven White, revision and resubmission